ernstki/markin/README.md

 >       ⋮

-Note that—just like Cog, and _unlike_ conventional template languages—the bits used to programmaticaly generate the document output are preserved in-place.
+Note that—just like Cog, and _unlike_ conventional template languages—the bits used to programmatically generate the document output are preserved in-place.
 There is no separate "template file" to have to deal with.

 Installation
 ------------

 Assuming a reasonably default macOS or Linux box and the Bash shell:

 ```bash